 The Company’s share of post-acquisition profit or loss is recognized in the income statement, and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income with a corresponding adjustment to the carrying amount of the investment.
 When the Company’s share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Company does not recognize further losses unless it has incurred legal or constructive obligations or made payments on behalf of the associate.

-The Company is organized into nine different segments, platform supply vessels (“PSVs”), offshore subsea construction vessels (“OSCVs"), anchor-handling tug supply vessels (“AHTS Vessels”), Other Vessels in Brazil (consisting of fast crew vessels (“FCVs”), fast supply vessels (“FSVs”) and oil spill recovery vessels (“OSRVs”), Combat Management Systems (“CMS”), Submarine Power Cable Installation, Scientific Core-Drilling and Other.1.7 Foreign currency translation
+The Company is organized into two main segments, the OSV segment and the Industrial segment.
+The OSV segment has six sub-segments: platform supply vessels (“PSVs”), offshore subsea construction vessels (“OSCVs”), anchor-handling tug supply vessels (“AHTS Vessels”), Other Vessels in Brazil (consisting of fast crew vessels (“FCVs”), fast supply vessels (“FSVs”) and oil spill recovery vessels (“OSRVs”), and Other.
+The Industrial Segment has five sub-segments: Combat Management Systems (“CMS”), Submarine Power Cable Installation, Scientific Core-Drilling, Siem WIS and Other.1.6 Foreign currency translation

 (a) Functional and presentation currency